raeef96/Devops_tutorial/executable-tutorial/npm-security/step4/text.md

  **`snyk test`**: Runs a security test on your project’s dependencies using Snyk.
 This command scans for vulnerabilities, misconfigurations, and license issues in your installed packages and provides detailed information on how to address any problems found.

-Take note of any vulnerabilities reported by Snyk and how you might resolve them.

 Once you’ve tested your project, Snyk also allows you to continuously monitor your project for any new vulnerabilities over time.

 Run the following command to enable monitoring: